docker-mailserver/docker-mailserver/docs/content/examples/tutorials/basic-installation.md

 title: 'Tutorials | Basic Installation'
 ---

-## Building a Simple Mailserver
+## Building a Simple Mail-Server

 !!! warning
     Adding the docker network's gateway to the list of trusted hosts, e.g. using the `network` or `connected-networks` option, can create an [**open relay**](https://en.wikipedia.org/wiki/Open_mail_relay), for instance [if IPv6 is enabled on the host machine but not in Docker][github-issue-1405-comment].

 We are going to use this docker based mailserver:

-- First create a directory for the mailserver and get the setup script:
+- First create a directory for `docker-mailserver` to store data in, and get the `setup.sh` script:

     ```sh
     mkdir -p /var/ds/mail.example.com